hevansDev/portfolio-website/_posts/2025-04-01-speedrunning-my-job-with-cursor.md

 To recap using Cursor did in fact give me the ability to complete 26% more examples in the same timeframe and potentially helped me write more consistent documentation across examples.
 Whilst I still can't replace all manual steps of this particular task with Cursor and still had to spend time thoroughly checking the output it did save me time, so I will likely use Cursor to help with adding future examples.
 Looking at the numbers, Cursor Pro clearly pays for itself after adding just 15 examples - making it a worthwhile investment purely from a productivity standpoint.

 Would you try the "no manual coding" challenge after seeing these results?
 The best speedrun routes are found as a result of sharing techniques.
 I'm curious if anyone else has found 'skips' or optimizations I missed in their own AI-assisted workflows.

+---

+Did you know you can use Artemis Intelligence to keep your documentation up to date?
+Find out more on the [TurinTech AI Developer page](https://github.com/hevansDev/portfolio-website/pull/187).